You are here

 13 Approved Evaluator Designee Training Providers trained and certified 232 evaluator designees.
 Providers included:

-• 5 school districts
+- 5 school districts

-• 5 BOCES
+- 5 BOCES

-• 3 individual consultants
+- 3 individual consultants

 Learn more on the Educator Effectiveness webpage

-Educator Licensure and Enforcement
+Educator Licensure and Investigations

-The Educator Licensure and Enforcement offices process and evaluate all applications for educator credentials and provide service and support to applicants, candidates, school district human resources and BOCES staff and educator preparation program administrators.
+The Educator Licensure and Investigations offices process and evaluate all applications for educator credentials and provide service and support to applicants, candidates, school district human resources and BOCES staff and educator preparation program administrators.

 Application evaluation and customer support